-Plan Description - The Plan provides basic service retirement, disability, and death benefits based on specified percentages of defined final average monthly salary and provides annual cost-of-living adjustments after retirement.
-The Plan also provides pension continuation benefits to qualified survivors.
-The San Francisco City and County Charter and the Administrative Code are the authorities which establish and amend the benefit provisions and employer obligations of the Plan.
-The Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for the Plan.
+Plan Description - The Retirement System Plan provides basic service retirement, disability, and death benefits based on specified percentages of defined final average monthly salary and provides annual cost-of-living adjustments (COLA) after retirement.
+The Retirement System Plan also provides pension continuation benefits to qualified survivors.
+The San Francisco City and County Charter and the Administrative Code are the authorities which establish and amend the benefit provisions and employer obligations of the Retirement System Plan.
+The Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for the Retirement System Plan.
 That report may be obtained on the Retirement System's website http://mysfers.org or by writing to the San Francisco Employees' Retirement System, 1145 Market Street, 5th Floor, San Francisco, CA 94103 or by calling (415) 487-7000.

-Benefits - The Retirement System provides service retirement, disability and death benefits based on specified percentages of defined final average monthly salary and annual cost of living adjustments (COLA) after retirement.
-Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.
+Benefits - Benefits and refunds are recognized when due and payable in accordance with the terms of the Retirement System Plan.
 The Retirement System pays benefits according to the category of employment and the type of benefit coverage provided by the City and County.
 The four main categories of Plan members are: